RahulSinghRaj/tele-shilling-bot-test/README.md

 5. Follow instruction of this demo video
 https://youtu.be/w5V9rBg2T1g
 ### EDIT: no need to input phone number at this step now
+Input code will be asked to you.
+And telegram will send you the login code.
+Write in down.
+And it will never be asked again in normal cases.

 6. Check shilling is being processed (DEMO video)
 https://youtu.be/XXkYkA9XJ1g